What’s The Best Silentnight Mattress? UK Top 5 | 2025

 If you want a traditional style of mattress and are working to a mid-range budget then Mirapocket is your best bet.

-2. Silentnight ‘Miracoil’ mattresses
+2. Silentnight ‘Miracoil’ mattresses (£250 – £400ish)

-These are the cheaper alternative to a pocket spring mattress.
+Miracoil uses something called an ‘open coil’ spring system and is the cheaper alternative to a pocket spring mattress.
 I’d avoid these and upgrade to ‘Mirapocket’ if you can afford it, unless you’re just looking for a cheap mattress for the spare room.

 In summary, Miracoil is your best bet if you want a traditional style of mattress and are on a tight budget.
+If I had to choose between the cheapest Mirapocket mattress and the most expensive Miracoil mattress, I’d pick the Mirapocket.

-3. Silentnight’s cheap memory foam mattresses
+3. Silentnight’s cheap memory foam mattresses (£180 – £300ish)

 These are your best option if you want a more modern style of mattress and are on a tight budget.
+They also work well if you want quite a thin mattress (e.g. to fit underneath a bed as a spare mattress, or on a bunk bed with a maximum depth for safety reasons)

-4. Silentnight’s posher memory foam mattresses
+4. Silentnight’s posher memory foam mattresses (£450 – £900ish)

 These are your best choice if you want a modern style of mattress and have a mid-range budget.

 Within these four categories, there are multiple variations.
-Some Silentnight Mirapocket mattresses are ‘pillow top’ mattresses, which have a soft topper and ‘eco’ mattresses which use recycled plastic bottles.
+Some Silentnight Mirapocket mattresses are ‘pillow top’ mattresses, which have a soft topper and ‘eco’ mattresses, which use recycled plastic bottles.
 However, those are the main categories of Silentnight mattresses.

 Silentnight Geltax mattress

-Several Silentnight mattresses feature a layer of ‘Geltex’
+Several Silentnight mattresses feature a layer of ‘Geltex’ or ‘UltraGel’

 Pros and cons of buying the best Silentnight mattress